 Do you notice anything similar between all the Favicons above?
 All are clean icons representative of each site's brand.
 You may even recognize a few yourself.

 Making sure that you have a Favicon in place, that when displayed, users know it is you is another way of contributing to your branding efforts.
 So let's get to it.

 What is branding, exactly?

-Basically branding is a way of making sure that your product, service or business is recognized by consistently using the same visuals and style in everything that you do.
+Basically, branding is a way of ensuring that your product, service, or business is recognized by consistently using the same visuals and style in everything you do.
 On and off-line.
-(I've talked about branding before here. )
+(I've talked about branding before here.)

 Favicon Best Practices

 When creating your Favicon at the size of 512 x 512 pixels, it is easy to forget that your Favicon will display in most cases at 16 x 16 pixels in search.
 That's a huge difference.